nilomr/storm-petrel-song/README.md

 3. Follow the instructions in the [docs](/docs) in the correct order.

+As of 2024-03-25,

+had to pass full path to garden also had to conda install libstdcxx-ng
+`conda install -c conda-forge libstdcxx-ng`

 # File structure

 xml along these lines - one option